Low End Mac's Online Tech Journal

 • hardware plug and play options

-• most hardware has NT driver support
+• most hardware has Windows NT driver support

-• runs multiple programs simultaneously and can run background threads which do not have to be programmed into the application, and are optionally controlled either through the application or with NT
+• runs multiple programs simultaneously and can run background threads which do not have to be programmed into the application, and are optionally controlled either through the application or with Windows NT

 • programs have always had interaction on top of the NT kernel

-Mac OS 7.0-7.1
+Mac System 7.0-7.1

 • no hardware plug and play options supported in software